What is a Managed Service Provider (MSP)?

 • Printer management

-Often, the MSP will work on these services in the background – meaning the customer or client is able to focus more effectively on growing their own business.
+Often, the MSP will work on these services in the background – meaning the customer or client can focus more effectively on growing their own business.

 What are the Different Types of Managed Service?